MrPifo/UnityShapesWrapper/README.md

 - Text
 - Cube
 - Sphere
+- Rectangles

 ### Notice
 I wrote this wrapper mostly for my own, so you may suggest, ask or even extend this script on your own.
-Also feel free to report Bugs or whatever else.
+Also feel free to report any Bugs or improvements.
+Drawing Shapes in Editor may be unstable on certain pipelines.

 I also may extend this script in the future and change some things.